RishatTalukder/learning_react/React_advanced/readme.md

 You can also watch videos on these topics on my youtube channel: [https://www.youtube.com/@itvaya]

-Forst things first, I hopw you know the basics of React.
+First things first, I hope you know the basics of React.
 If not, please go through the `React_fundamentals/readme.md` file in this repo.
 Or watch my videos on youtube:
 [https://youtu.be/NAnoji9-KjA?si=br5eMQq2d1a2OI2H]